PSP92/css-grid/README.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 10min

 - Take a moment to examine the layout above
-- Based on what you know about the `box model` how would you create the space between those elements.
+- Based on what you know about **padding** and **margin** how would you create the space between those elements.
-- Target those elements in DevTools and add the css.
+- Target those elements in DevTools and play with a few CSS settings
 - Do not write the css in the css file.
 Only use DevTools

-- The Instructor will ask several students to share their screens and walk through the css
+The Instructor will ask several students to share their screens and walk through the css

 <hr>